 Whenever we crave Latin-inspired recipes, some of my go-to recipes include Puerto Rican Corned Beef Stew, Tacos de Sudadero, Peruvian Chicken Soup, and Barbacoa Beef.

 What Is Tamale Pie?

-It is called a pie because it is baked in a casserole dish with layers, but it is not truly a pie.
+It is called a pie because it is baked in a casserole dish with layers.

 Tamales are usually made with corn “masa” wrapped in corn husks or banana leaves and steamed until the masa becomes solid.

 They can be stuffed with different kinds of prepared meats.
 This recipe is the closest thing to a tamale without making masa or using leaves to wrap it.

 Corn muffin mix is used for convenience, and ground beef with enchilada sauce is the “stuffing” layer.
 So you could say this is a “layered tamale pie.”

 - Onion and garlic are always the base for many savory dishes.
 Without them, the dish would not have any flavor.